sdiehl/zero-to-qed/docs/src/07_polymorphism.md

 ## Instance Arguments

-Square brackets denote instance arguments, resolved through type class inference.
+Square brackets denote **instance arguments**, resolved through type class inference.
 When you write `[Add α]`, you are saying "give me any type that knows how to add."
 The compiler finds the right implementation automatically.
 This is the mechanism that lets `+` work on integers, floats, vectors, and anything else with an `Add` instance.

 ```lean
 {{#include ../../src/ZeroToQED/Polymorphism.lean:instance_implicit}}